Right Out of the Gate, Go Ahead and Ask Yourself a Few Questions:

 The thing is, if you’re even questioning one of these, you may need to look into bringing on a white label team.
-But before you panic or decide White Label isn’t for you, let’s break those questions down just a bit more.
+But before you panic or decide white label isn’t for you, let’s break those questions down just a bit more.

 Like you, we know what it’s like to put our aspirations ahead of our abilities.
 After all, trying to do it all, burning the candle at both ends, is human nature.
 There’s a tendency to agree to client requests, then worry about how you’ll actually get them done later.
-This is especially true for agencies and marketing departments which traditionally have a narrower focus.
+This is especially true for agencies and marketing departments that traditionally have a narrower focus.
 However, the beauty of outsourcing to a white label company is that your capabilities are suddenly endless.

 Let’s say you’re always focused on eCommerce solutions, but an exciting client has asked for mobile app development with the promise of a big payday.
 Rather than scramble to accommodate, and potentially strain your crew while sacrificing other clients, utilizing a white label team allows you to expand your offerings instantly… therefore impressing the new client with “your” capability set.
-Which means there’s a good chance they will continue to come to you for a myriad of other projects.
+This means there’s a good chance they will continue to come to you for a myriad of other projects.

 When it comes to cost, white label firms provide on-demand resources and bandwidth for the ever-increasing commoditization of production services.
-Essentially, they remove the high price tag that comes with maintaining a full staff of highly-skilled, around-the-clock employees ready to assist at the drop of a hat.
+Essentially, they remove the high price tag that comes with maintaining a full staff of highly skilled, around-the-clock employees ready to assist at the drop of a hat.
 So, how do white label agencies accomplish this?
 Many times, it’s via well-established workflows and utilization of offshore teams of designers, developers, and digital specialists.

 These teams typically handle the more complicated (and expensive) tasks that come with design and development.
-This includes tasks such as: 3D rendering, eCommerce site builds, CSS and PHP, AdWords management, UX-UI design, mobile applications, and more.
-This allows you to focus on keeping strategy and creative talent in-house, while delivering on high-cost work for a fraction of the cost.
-Plus, with the 100% utilization that occurs with a white label team, you’ll only pay for completed work, not the many variables associated with personnel and highly-technical projects.
+This includes tasks such as 3D rendering, eCommerce site builds, CSS and PHP, AdWords management, UX-UI design, mobile applications, and more.
+This allows you to focus on keeping strategy and creative talent in-house while delivering on high-cost work for a fraction of the cost.
+Plus, with the 100% utilization that occurs with a white label team, you’ll only pay for completed work, not the many variables associated with personnel and highly technical projects.